SADI/ SIPS Surgery New York, NY

 What is SIPS Surgery Like?

 Going through SIPS surgery is similar to other types of bariatric surgery.
+SIPS surgery is one of several weight loss surgeries available to patients seeking significant weight reduction.
 The surgeries are performed using minimally invasive techniques, which promotes faster recovery.

 SIPS procedures tend to take slightly longer than Sleeve surgery, lasting around three to four hours.
 SIPS is an inpatient procedure with a short hospital stay.
-Most patients going home after surgery within 48 to 72 hours.
+Most patients go home within 48 to 72 hours after surgery.

 What are the Benefits and Risks of SIPS Bariatric Surgery?